 The map below shows areas where native Persimmon trees should grow if planted.

-Use the chart below for shipping charges on Diospyros virginiana Persimmon seeds, to order copy the order form or email questions, comments & orders to john
+Use the chart below for shipping charges on Diospyros virginiana Persimmon seeds, to order copy the order form or email questions, comments and orders to john

 please contact us by email for shipping charges on Diospyros virginiana Common Persimmon

-potted plants, please include your address & zip code.
+potted plants, please include your address and zip code.